 Remove your credentials from Remote Desktop

-Some users have reported that Remote Desktop won’t connect problem occur with their credentials.
+Some users have reported that Remote Desktop won’t connect problems that occur with their credentials.
 So, you can try to remove your credentials from the Remote Desktop feature to test this theory.
 For this –

-- When Remote Desktop Connection window opens, go to the Advanced tab and click on Settings.
+- When the Remote Desktop Connection window opens, go to the Advanced tab and click on Settings.